Migrants at US-Mexico border await ruling on asylum limits

 In response, Chief Justice John Roberts issued a temporary order to keep the restrictions in place.

-While the federal government then asked the Supreme Court to reject the states' effort on Tuesday, it also acknowledged that ending the restrictions abruptly will likely lead to “disruption and a temporary increase in unlawful border crossings.”
+The federal government then asked the Supreme Court to reject the states' effort while also acknowledging that ending the restrictions abruptly will likely lead to "disruption and a temporary increase in unlawful border crossings."

-States filed a response early Wednesday, arguing the Supreme Court should keep the asylum restrictions in place while it reviews the lower court decision because letting them expire would cause "immediate, severe, and irreversible harms” to the states.
-They said even federal officials acknowledge an impending border crisis, and argued that the reasons Title 42 was used during the pandemic could “easily recur.”
+States filed a response early Wednesday, arguing that letting the restrictions expire while the court reviews the lower court decision would cause "immediate, severe, and irreversible harms" to the states.

 Though the Wednesday expiration date had been set weeks ago, the U.S. government asked for more time to prepare — while saying that it has sent more resources to the border and maintaining that the solution is not to extend the rule indefinitely.

-About 23,000 agents are currently deployed to the southern border, according to the White House.
-The Biden administration said it has sent more Border Patrol processing coordinators, more surveillance and increased security at ports of entry.
+About 23,000 agents are deployed to the southern border, according to the White House.
+The Biden administration said it has sent more Border Patrol processing coordinators and more surveillance and has increased security at ports of entry.

 Should the Supreme Court act before Friday, the government wants the restrictions in place until the end of Dec.
 27. If the court acts on Friday or later, the government wants the limits to remain until the second business day following such an order.

-As the decision went down to the wire, pressure built in communities along both sides of the U.S-Mexico border.
+With a decision pending, pressure has built in communities along both sides of the border.

 "We will continue to be prepared for whatever is coming through," Leeser said.